dantee-e/CleytoCoin/README.md

 **CleytoCoin** is a cryptocurrency built using the Rust programming language.
 This project aims to create a decentralized cryptocurrency to facilitate peer-to-peer transactions.

-## Features

-- **Proof of Work (PoW)** consensus mechanism
-- Secure peer-to-peer transactions
-- Fast block generation time
-- High scalability and low latency
-- Rust-based with a focus on performance and safety

 ## Getting Started

-Follow these instructions to get your local instance of **CleytoCoin** up and running.
+Follow these instructions to get your local instance of a **CleytoCoin** node up and running.

 ### Prerequisites